hsr-research/MCG-CSGO-dataset/README.md

 # MCG-dataset
-Mobile Cloud Gaming Dataset for QoE Assessment considering the game CS:GO.
+Mobile Cloud Gaming Dataset for QoE assessment considering the game CS:GO.
 This dataset was collected by my research team and lead to the following publications

 "ALTRUIST: A Multi-platform Tool for Conducting QoE Subjective Tests" https://ieeexplore.ieee.org/document/10178508